aregtech/areg-sdk/README.md

 ## More than embedded[![](https://raw.githubusercontent.com/aregtech/areg-sdk/master/docs/img/pin.svg)](#more-than-embedded)

 AREG is designed to provide a homogeneous solution for multithreading, multiprocessing, and internet communications through categorized services (_Local_, _Public_, and _Internet_).
-These services are software components with predefined interfaces that allow for remote method invocation, rather than processes or tasks managed by the OS.
+These services are software components with predefined interfaces, which methods are invoked remotely.

 <div align="center"><a href="https://raw.githubusercontent.com/aregtech/areg-sdk/master/docs/img/areg-services.png"><img src="https://raw.githubusercontent.com/aregtech/areg-sdk/master/docs/img/areg-services.png" alt="AREG SDK distributed services" style="width:70%;height:70%"/></a></div>

 > 💡 Currently AREG communication engine supports _Local_ (multithreading) and _Public_ (multiprocessing) service categories.

 AREG forms a fault-tolerant system that automatically discovers and automates communications between services, allowing developers to focus on application logic development.
-The system ensures that:
+The system ensures:
-* the crash of one application does not affect the entire system;
+* The crash of one application does not affect the entire system.
-* the clients automatically receive service availability notifications;
+* The clients automatically receive service availability notifications.
-* the requests, responses, and notifications are invoked in their own thread context.
+* The requests, responses, and notifications are invoked in their own thread context.

 <div align="right">[ <a href="#table-of-contents">↑ to top ↑</a> ]</div>